 - An optional part of your business current account.

-- Interest charged based on how much of your overdraft you use.
+- Interest is charged based on how much of your overdraft you use.

 Most business current accounts include the option of an overdraft, which gives you the freedom to spend more than your balance when you need to.
 There’ll be a set overdraft limit with an agreed interest rate, and your business will usually only be charged for how much it uses.